ClearcodeHQ/pytest-postgresql/README.rst

 Plugin contains two fixtures

 * **postgresql** - it's a client fixture that has functional scope.
-After each test it ends all lefover connections, and drops test database from PostgreSQL ensuirng repeatability.
+After each test it ends all leftover connections, and drops test database from PostgreSQL ensuring repeatability.
 * **postgresql_proc** - session scoped fixture, that starts PostgreSQL instance at it's first use and stops at the end of the tests.

 Simply include one of these fixtures into your tests fixture list.